Shock in Obstetrics

 - Heart failure.

-- Endotoxic shock: generalised vascular disturbance due to release
+- Endotoxic shock: generalised vascular disturbance due to release of toxins.

 - Anaphylactic shock: caused by sensitivity to drugs.